performanceArtist/node_chat/README.md

+# node_chat

+## Summary

-# Node chat, with rooms and optional registration
+Node chat, with rooms and optional registration

-## Details
+## Notes

 This version is not final.